This post may contain affiliate links. Please see my disclosure policy for details.

 Another thing that’s great about the Principal Hotel York is they had lots of public areas, bars, cubbies, lounges and a pool area to relax in if you didn’t want to stay in your room.

-The Refectory kitchen and terrace (the same as the breakfast room) also serve lunch and dinner if you didn’t fancy eating ouside.
-Plus, their Chapter House Bar serve drinks from 11am and is open until late.
+The Refectory Kitchen and terrace (the same as the breakfast room) also serve lunch and dinner if you didn’t fancy eating outside.
+Plus, their Chapter House Bar serves drinks from 11 am and is open until late.

 7. It’s ideally situated in central York and an ideal place to visit the cities attractions